 Pan-European Alert System

 Global migration increases the risk of TB outbreaks in populations, also in Europe.
-Swiss TPH contributed to a recent analysis of the development of a pan-European alert system and the detailed documentation of a cross-border response to an outbreak of multidrug-resistant Mycobacterium tuberculosis – one of the most common pathogens in humans.
+Swiss TPH contributed to the detailed documentation of a cross-border response to an outbreak of multidrug-resistant Mycobacterium tuberculosis – one of the most common pathogens in humans.